chef-supreme/simple-calculator/README.md

 # simple-calculator
-a simple calculator which add substracts multiply and divides will add furthrt functionality as we go .
+a simple calculator which add substracts multiply and divides will add functionality as we go.